of the Lightbody

 You did a full astrological reading for me almost two years ago now in 2013.
 I had a quick follow up question.
 You said I would leave my body at the age of 75.
 Is that sort of thing set in stone?
 Here I am at the ripe age of 35 soon to be 36 changing careers ... to try and go to med school.
 I will be out of med school/residency in about 10 yrs.
 Madness especially if I am not to live too long.
 Not sure why this has suddenly been keeping me up at night but it has.

-It is common to hear of people growing longer life-lines on the palm or returning from near-death experiences because they realized that they have important work to do.
+It is common to hear of people growing longer life-lines on the palm or returning from near-death experiences when they (suddenly) realized that they have important work to do.

-So, if you're concerned about making full use of prospective medical training, let's say you start active service practice in your mid-forties, you might discover that the original patterns need revising because you prefer to retain the present fleshbody in order to serve longer.
-This happens often with great saints who seem to rebound from heart failures and who-knows-what stressful physical situations, simply in order to extend the period of their service to humanity.
+If you're concerned about making full use of prospective medical skills training, and let's say you start active service practice in your mid-forties, then you might discover that the original patterns need revising because you prefer to retain the present fleshbody in order to serve longer.
+This happens often with great saints who seem to rebound from heart failures and catastrophically stressful physical situations, simply in order to extend the period of their service to humanity.

 Medicine is a high ministry of service.
 Once you start seeing all the good that you can do in Seva, it's quite reasonable to expect that as a reflective, contemplative, conscious person would want to and be able to extend their default setting for purpose of extending the Seva.

 Still, sometime during the mid-seventies, you might have a"close call" that serves as a reminder of opportunity.
 Basically, you can go then if you want to cross over the dimensional barrier then, if you are ready.